fpco/terraform-aws-foundation/modules/s3-remote-state/README.md

 # Remote State on S3

-This module simplifies the setup of an S3 bucket for Terraform's remote state storage.
-The module will:
+## Purpose of This Module

+The purpose of this module is to create a remote backend to store Terraform deployment state in an S3 bucket.
+The module:

-* create the S3 bucket with versioning enabled
+* creates the S3 bucket with versioning enabled
-* create an IAM policy that has full access to the bucket
+* creates an IAM policy that has full access to the bucket
-* attach a list of users and/or groups to that policy
+* works with a specific role you define

-## How to use this module
+## How to Use This Module

+The use of this module has two stages.
+In the first stage we use a wrapper project to create the S3 bucket with appropriate policies.
+In the second stage we configure and initialize the remote backend.
+At the end of that process the state will be copied over to the remote backend and be available for other people to use as well.

-### Minimal Use
+### Wrapper Project

 Create a new Terraform project and a `main.tf` with the following: